Structured Discrete Shape Approximation: Theoretical Complexity and Practical Algorithm: Introduction and Preliminaries

 \subsection{Related Work}

 In the literature, one can find many problems that are in one way or another related to the approximation of some given shape contour or curve segment between two points by the discrete assembly systems considered in the present paper.
 We will briefly outline what appear to be the most closely related works in the following.
-Notably, to the best of our knowledge, our key feature of \emph{finitely many edge types/lengths} is missing in all related previous works, with the exception of those involving Zometool systems (formally described in the next subsection), and there appears to be no clear way to integrate it into any of the algorithmic schemes developed therein. \begin{description} \item[Minimum-Link Paths.]
+Notably, to the best of our knowledge, our key feature of \emph{finitely many edge types/lengths} is missing in all related previous works, with the exception of those involving Zometool systems (formally described in the next subsection) or restricted grid-graph settings, and there appears to be no clear way to integrate it into any of the algorithmic schemes developed therein. \begin{description} \item[Minimum-Link Paths.]
 Here, the problem is to find a path within a given (often polygonal) shape between two specified points that uses as few edges as possible (equivalently, the fewest turns).
-Optimization is usually done w.r.t.\ link (edge) number and/or total path length (often Euclidean, but other distance measures have been considered).
-Possible constraints include, in particular, a discrete set of admissible edge orientations, but edges may be arbitrarily long.
-Related further problems include ray-shooting variants (turns are restricted to ``reflection'' at the shape boundary), art gallery and watchman route problems, robot motion planning problems (finding paths that avoid obstacles) or VLSI routing.
-A comprehensive overview of minimum-link path related problems and algorithms is given in the very recent survey~\cite{Mitchell2017} (and the extensive list of references therein); for a select sample of works, see~\cite{HershbergerSnoeyink1994,ArkinETAL1991,Piatko1993, MitchellPiatkoArkin1992,MitchellRoteWoeginger1992,KostitsynaETAL2016, MitchellPolishchukSysikaski2014,Reich1991,ChenETAL2001}.
+Optimization is usually done w.r.t.\ link (edge) number and/or total path length (often Euclidean, but other distance measures have been considered); see, e.g., \cite{HershbergerSnoeyink1994,ArkinETAL1991,Piatko1993,MitchellPiatkoArkin1992}.
+Possible constraints include, in particular, a discrete set of admissible edge orientations (as in, e.g., \cite{Reich1991,MitchellPolishchukSysikaski2014}), but edges may be arbitrarily long.
+Related further problems include ray-shooting variants (turns are restricted to ``reflection'' at the shape boundary, cf.~\cite{KostitsynaETAL2016}), art gallery and watchman route problems, robot motion planning problems (finding paths that avoid obstacles as in, e.g., \cite{MitchellRoteWoeginger1992,Reich1991}) or VLSI routing.
+A comprehensive overview of minimum-link path related problems and algorithms is given in the recent survey~\cite{Mitchell2017} (and the extensive list of references therein), see also \cite{ChenETAL2001} as a starting point for corresponding path-query problems.

 \item[Polygonal Approximation.]
 Here, the problem is often to approximate a given polygon by a ``simpler'' one, though other (often convex) shapes are sometimes also considered, and objectives may be minimizing the enclosed area or the perimeter of the constructed polygonal shape, see, for instance, \cite{GuibasETAL1991,NilssonETAL1992,MitchellPolishchuk2008,AgarwalSuri1998}.
 As with minimum-link paths, edge type (length) restrictions appear to have not been considered in this context.